lisa-mo/Task18/src/main/java/ForExampleNew/Readme.md

 That`s a text about git.

-Let`s see how my diff driver works here.
+Let`s see how simple wordregex works here.

-Make changes and take a look.
+*Make changes and take a look.*